-Body condition.
-The target level of body condition at calving is a minimum BCS of 5.0 for mature cows and 6.0 for 2-year-old heifers on a scale of 1 to 9.
-Ideally, level of body condition should be maintained or improved during the breeding season.
+Body condition.The target level of body condition at calving is a minimum BCS of 5.0 for mature cows and 6.0 for 2-year-old heifers on a scale of 1 to 9.

 Protein and energy supplementation.
 Both protein and energy requirements need to be met in order to achieve the desired level of body condition as described previously.
-If cows are grazing dry native forage, typically protein is more limiting than energy.
+If cows are grazing dry native forage, typically protein is more limiting as compared to energy.

-Be sure that you are pricing supplements on a cost per unit of protein or energy depending on which nutrient is most limiting in your situation.
+Be sure that you are pricing supplements on a cost per unit of protein or energy, depending on which nutrient is most limiting in your situation.
 In situations where forage quality is limited but there is plenty of forage or pasture available, protein will be the more limiting nutrient.
-In situations where forage quantity is lacking, such as drought, then typically energy will be the more limiting nutrient.
+In situations where forage quantity is lacking, such as drought, then energy typically will be the more limiting nutrient.